bunticj/projektniZadatak/README.md

 projektniZadatak/routes/route.js
 ```
  all routes in this rest api.
 Inside of the file there are simple comments on what it does.
- Here is the explanation of parameters for post and patch requests.
+ Here is the explanation of parameters for http requests.

  Req.headers :
  content-type : application/json

+(for protected routes)
- authorization : tokenValue (for protected routes)   *you don't need 'Bearer' keyword with tokens value
+ authorization : tokenValue    *you don't need 'Bearer' keyword with tokens value

 ```